 Once registered, a professional repairer shall have access, within one working day after requesting it, to the requested repair and maintenance information.
 The information may be provided for an equivalent model or model of the same family, if relevant.

-The household tumble drier repair and maintenance information referred to in (a) shall include:
+The household tumble dryer repair and maintenance information shall include:

-- the unequivocal household tumble drier identification;
+- the unequivocal tumble dryer identification;

 - a disassembly map or exploded view;